yllibrahja/Grid-and-Flexbox/README.md

 }
 ```
 > [!NOTE]
-> Here, we've specified the default placement direction for items on the grid as columns.
-Items will be added to the grid in a column-wise order.
+> Here, we've specified the default placement direction for items on the grid as columns.<br>
+> Items will be added to the grid in a column-wise order.

 ### column-gap / row-gap
-* We'll set gaps between columns and rows using <code>'column-gap'</code> and <code>'row-gap'</code>.
+* We'll set gaps between columns and rows using `'column-gap'` and `'row-gap'`.
 ```html
 <div class="grid-container">
     <div class="grid-item">1</div>